ImageMagick/Usage-Markdown/layers/index.md

 Note that the first image (right-most in result) is layered below every other image.
 If you want the layering to be truely cyclic so the last image was below this first one, you may have either: to generate and combine two versions of the above, with different ordering of the images; or overlay the first image on the last image, correctly, before generating the circle.
-Both solutions are tricky, and are left as a exercise.
+Both solutions are tricky, and are left as an exercise.

 This technique is powerful, but it can only position images to an integer offset.
 If you need more exact sub-pixel positioning of images then the images will need to be distorted (translated) to the right location rather than simply adjusting its virtual offset.